Toyota Soarer: UZZ31 Soarer "Limited"

 The UZZ31 featured a driver-adjustable air suspension system that had two settings for both ride height and damper stiffness.
 The high-pressure air was provided by an electric pump mounted at the front of the car.
 Also featured on the UZZ31 series were a host of electronic features including automatic headlights (shared also with the UZZ30), speed-sensitive wipers, electric-controlled 2-position memory seats with heated feature as an additional factory option, electronically adjustable steering column with memory, optional reversing camera, cabin air purifying system (also shared with the JZZ31 from 1994), touch screen TV with 12-stack CD player, touch screen SatNav, and a full onboard computer diagnostic system which would output to the TV display unit.
 Like the JZZ30, the UZZ31 came with optional sunroof and rear wiper.

 Additionally, the UZZ31 could be "special ordered" from Toyota Japan without the EMV, instead being fitted with the radio/CD unit of the UZZ30 with separate climate control.
 Additionally, electric velour seats from the UZZ30 and JZZ30 models could be special ordered in place of the standard UZZ31 / UZZ32 leather electric seats.
 These special-order cars would take only a week to produce from the time of the order to completed product.
 It is not known how many non-EMV UZZ31s were made, although they were offered from the very start of production in 1991.
 These non-EMV UZZ31 Soarers are uncommon, with only the UZZ32 more rare.

 UZZ32 Soarer "Limited"

-The UZZ32 was the top-of-the-line 30 series, featuring all of the options available on the UZZ31 and the addition of four-wheel steering and a complex, computer-controlled hydraulic Toyota Active Control Suspension.
-This did away with conventional springs and anti-roll (stabiliser) bars in favour of hydraulic struts controlled by an array of sensors (such as yaw velocity sensors, vertical G sensors, height sensors, wheel speed sensors, longitudinal and lateral G sensors) that detected cornering, acceleration and braking forces.
+The UZZ32 was the top-of-the-line 30 series, featuring all of the options available on the UZZ31 with the addition of the computer-controlled Toyota Active Control Suspension with four-wheel steering.
+The UZZ32 had no conventional suspension springs or anti-roll (stabiliser) bars, instead utilising self-levelling, fully hydropneumatic struts controlled by an array of sensors (such as axis accelerometers, suspension height, wheel speed and steering angle) that detected cornering, acceleration and braking forces.

 The system worked well and gave an unusually controlled yet smooth ride with no body roll.
-However, the additional 110 kg weight of hydraulic componentry and power requirements of the system affected performance, and significantly reduced fuel economy compared to the standard UZZ30 and UZZ31 models.
+However, the additional 110 kg weight of hydraulic componentry and power requirements of the system affected performance and reduced fuel economy compared to the standard UZZ30 and UZZ31 models.